splunk/public-o11y-docs/gdi/monitors-databases/sql.rst

 Golang SQL driver used in the agent.
 The monitor formats the ``connectionString`` according to the driver you specify.

-:literal:`{note} Please be sure to use the correct connection string syntax based on the driver you're using.
-For example, if you use the \`mysql\` driver, you must use the connection string syntax for the \`mysql\` driver.`
+.. note:: Please be sure to use the correct connection string syntax based on the driver you're using.
+For example, if you use the ``mysql`` driver, you must use the connection string syntax for the ``mysql`` driver.

 This is the list of the drivers currently supported: